How Long Does Cocaine Stay in Your System? Cocaine’s Half-Life

 Back to top

-Various factors can affect how long the cocaine high lasts for:
+Various factors can affect how long a cocaine high lasts for:

 • Amount of cocaine used